Apartments

 - Ensure amenityThe desirable or useful features of a building or place which support its ongoing use and enjoyment by building occupants, residents, visitors, workers etc. It is usually understood to mean visual and aural amenity.
 Factors relevant to amenity include the general characteristics of the locality (including the presence of any feature of historic, architectural, cultural or similar interest), daylight, sunlight, outlook, privacy, air quality, effects of wind, odour, noise and vibration.
 Amenity should be preserved, so potential impacts need to be assessed and managed. spaces and windows have satisfactory levels of natural light.

-Scale, form and context
+Scale, form and profile

-Developments within existing places will be required to reflect the established scale and form in the surrounding context in order to strengthen the visual characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
+Developments within existing places will be required to respect the established scale and form in the surrounding context in order to strengthen the visual characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
 This character should be understood as a starting point for all development.
 Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site. of existing places.
-Applicants should be creative and consider how the building responds to its context, creating buildings with interesting profiles avoiding conventional slab block solutions and flat, featureless and monotonous building forms.
+Applicants should be creative and consider how the building responds to its context, creating buildings with interesting profiles avoiding conventional slab block solutions and flat, featureless building forms.

 Usually, apartment buildings will demand greater height and mass than conventional housing, which must first be justified through an analysis of the surrounding buildings, urban context and topography.